Lockheed C-5 Galaxy: L-500

-Lockheed planned a civil version of the C-5 Galaxy, the L-500, also the internal company designation for the C-5 itself.
+Lockheed also planned a civil version of the C-5 Galaxy, the L-500, also the internal company designation for the C-5 itself.
 Both passenger and cargo versions of the L-500 were designed.
 The all-passenger version would have been able to carry up to 1,000 travelers, while the all-cargo version was predicted to be able to carry typical C-5 volume for as little as 2 cents per ton-mile (in 1967 dollars).
 An order for six L-500s and another six options was negotiated by Executive Jet Aviation (EJA) (today better known as NetJets) contingent on obtaining government permission to buy a small Montana airline, Johnson Flying Service, part of highly ambitious plans that came to nothing in the late 1960s when it was discovered that EJA was backed by the Pennsylvania Railroad, it then being illegal for a railroad to own an airline.

 Another L-500 proponent was Lamar Muse, then CEO of Universal Airlines, a US charter carrier, later the highly-successful founding CEO of Southwest Airlines.
 Muse believed the L-500 could be used to cheaply transport people with their cars.
 A cutaway model of a passenger/freight hybrid L-500 featured in Universal Airlines 1968 annual report (see External links for a link).
 Lockheed's CEO flew to Universal's Michigan headquarters to let Muse know personally when Lockheed's board decided it could not go further with the L-500, given its commitment to the Lockheed L-1011 widebody jetliner, then in development.
 Muse noted later that perhaps Lockheed made the wrong decision, given that the L-1011 was ultimately a significant financial failure.